KanekoHato/AHK-MP-CTM-Code/README.md

 - [Enable Desired Dock]
 - [Click On The Dock That You Just Activate]
 - [Press ALT + T] To Enable The Function
-- [Press Again] Press Assigned Button Again On Top Of The Window To Disable The Function
+- [Press Again] Press Assigned Button Again Anywhere Window To Disable The Function
 - [Run The Game On Windowed / Fullscreen Borderless]